-- 4.3.4 Turning in an enemyZoC increases final cost of turn by +1 MP. - 4.3.5 Presence of ZoC increases final cost of turn by +1MP. - 4.3.6 Terrain increases final cost of turn for a unit during movement.
+- 4.3.5 Presence of ZoC increases final cost of turn by +1MP. - 4.3.6 Terrain increases final cost of turn for a unit during movement.
 Terrain cost in MPs (from TERRAIN EFFECT table) must be added to the cost of turn.
 Example: